 LG – the lotion with the liquid extract of S. aucuparia fruits.

-Table 3.
 Antimicrobial activity of the liquid S. aucuparia fruit extracts and its lotion against skin isolates of Staphylococcus with various phenotypes of MLS-resistance (growth inhibition zones diameter, mm).

-Drugs S. Epidermidis
+Drugs S. epidermidis

 Denisenko,